-Note: This sermon is for the second Sunday of the season of Advent, which spans the four Sundays that precede Christmas day.
+Note: This sermon is for the second Sunday of Advent, the season that spans the four Sundays preceding Christmas day.
 To read a Surprising God post explaining the meaning of Advent click here.
 For four GCI-produced videos for Advent, click here.

 Scripture readings for today: Mal.
 3:1-4 • Luke 1:68-79 • Phil.
 1:3-11 • Luke 3:1-6

 Note to preacher: You might begin with a personal anecdote about anticipation-preparation: expecting the birth of your first child, the wedding of an adult child, the birth of a grandchild.

 When anticipating something good such as a high school graduation, a wedding, the birth of a child or grandchild, a visit with old friends, a much-needed vacation, or retirement, there is joy in the anticipation.
 But when we’re anticipating something not so good, such as being cut from a sports team, losing someone you love, or corporate downsizing, the anticipation can be filled with dread and agony.

 In the time covered in today’s reading in Luke, though the people of God had been anticipating the Messiah for a long time, they were not prepared for what actually occurred.
 None of the Old-Testament prophets (Moses, Samuel, Elijah, Elisha, Isaiah, Jeremiah, Ezekiel, Daniel) had provided the full picture of what was to come.
 But then came John the son of Zechariah—we know him as John the Baptist.
 His prophetic ministry was unique in its scope and detail in announcing the Messiah.

 Today, on this the second Sunday of Advent Season, we will focus on the important ministry of John the Baptist in preparing the way for the Lord Jesus Christ.
 We will also draw a parallel with how God has invited us to also be participants in preparing the way for our Lord and Savior.